knqti/rstudio-vm/README.md

 > Note: In case the transfer gets interrupted, just the run the same `rsync` command again and it will resume where it left off.

-## Firewalls
+## Firewall

-It's a good idea to set up a firewall.
-This helps prevent unauthorized access to your VM.
+A firewall helps secure your VM.

 Navigate to your Droplet.
 On the left-panel menu, click `Networking`.